PSDiffusion: Harmonized Multi-Layer Image Generation via Layout and Appearance Alignment: Related Work

 \subsection{Layered Image Generation}

 \textbf{Image Layer Extraction with Post-RGB Process.} Multi-layer image generation can be achieved primarily through two different paths.
 The first path, termed Post-RGB Process, operates through a sequential pipeline: (1) initial RGB image synthesis via diffusion models~\cite{rombach2022high}; (2) foreground extraction using open-vocabulary object detection and segmentation tools (\eg GroundingDINO~\cite{liu2024grounding}, SAM~\cite{Kirillov2023Segment}, Matting-Anything~\cite{li2023matting}); (3) background inpainting and foreground completion for occluded areas to derive multiple RGBA layers~\cite{rombach2022high, podell2023sdxl, yu2023inpaint, ao2024open}.
 Along this way, Tudosiuet \etal~\cite{tudosiu2024mulan} developed a training-free pipeline, which decomposes a monocular RGB image into a stack of RGBA layers comprising background and isolated instances, and released the MuLAn dataset.
-LayeringDiff ~\cite{kang2025layeringdiff} begins by generating using an off-the-shelf image generative model, followed by disassembling the image into its constituent foreground and background layers.
-Yang \etal proposed LayerDecomp~\cite{yang_Layer_Decomposition}, a generative training framework that leverages both simulated and real-world data to enable robust layer-wise decomposition with accurate visual effect representation through a consistency loss, facilitating high-quality, training-free downstream editing.
-Generative Omnimatte~\cite{generative-omnimatte} extends this idea to decompose video into layers and demonstrate high-quality decompositions and editing results.
-Despite the operational validity of these methods, the multi-stage post-processing approach imposes a nontrivial computational redundancy and risks compounding errors through iterative operations—a limitation that frequently manifests itself as incoherent visual semantics or fragmented stylistic attributes.
+LayeringDiff~\cite{kang2025layeringdiff} begins by generating using an off-the-shelf image generative model, followed by disassembling the image into its constituent foreground and background layers.
+Yang \etal proposed LayerDecomp~\cite{yang_Layer_Decomposition}, a generative training framework that leverages both simulated and real-world data to enable layer-wise post-decomposition with visual effect representation.
+Despite the operational validity of these methods, the multi-stage post-processing approach imposes a nontrivial computational redundancy and risks compounding errors through iterative operations—a limitation that frequently manifests itself as incoherent visual semantics or poor alpha quality.

 \textbf{Direct Transparent Image Layer Generation.} RGBA direct generation focuses on synthesizing image layers directly, bypassing the traditional pipeline of generating a full image first and then extracting transparent layers.
 The earliest work, Text2Layer~\cite{Text2Layer}, extends the Stable Diffusion architecture into a dual-layer generation framework.
 It jointly synthesizes a background scene and semantically aligned foreground elements through coordinated latent space optimization.
 Subsequently, LayerDiffuse~\cite{zhang2024transparent} introduces "latent transparency", enabling large-scale pretrained latent diffusion models to generate either single transparent images.
 This approach has gained a reputation for its high-quality single-layer transparency generation.
 In parallel, Alfie~\cite{quattrini2024alfie} and Diffumatting~\cite{hu2024diffumatting} also develop different pipelines to generate single-layer RGBA images.